 Media reports say Roaccutane can cause depression and suicide.
 Is that true?

-The evidence continues to show there is no definite proven link between isotretinoin (eg, Roaccutane®, Oratane®, Accure®, Isohexale®) and depression or suicide.
-Several reviews by various international scientific experts (such as dermatologists, psychiatrists, epidemiologists) and government authorities have shown that people taking isotretinoin are not at an increased risk of depression or suicide compared to the normal population.
-However there have been a rare number of cases of idiosyncratic reaction to the medication leading to depression and suicide.
-It is not possible to predict beforehand who may be affected.
-Therefore it's important to be aware of this rare possibility and report any depressive symptoms urgently.
-Depression is common in young people.
-There is evidence that acne itself can cause or increase the risk of depression.
-Work, school, relationship problems can also induce stress and depression.
-So, some people with acne will suffer from depression and some will have been taking isotretinoin as it is the most effective treatment for severe acne.
-It is necessary to be medically assessed to work out the relevance of all these factors.
-The good news is that effective control of severe cystic acne is more likely to improve well-being than cause depression.
+The evidence continues to show there is no proven link between isotretinoin (e.g. Roaccutane, Oratane) and depression or suicide.
+However there have been a rare number of cases of idiosyncratic reactions to the medication leading to depression and suicide.
+Acne alone has a proven link to depression and some people with acne will also be taking isotretinoin as it is the most effective treatment for severe acne.
+It’s important to monitor anyone with acne, especially the more severe forms, for depression.
+The good news is that effective control of severe cystic acne with isotretinoin is more likely to improve well-being than cause depression.

 I've just discovered I'm six weeks pregnant.
 I've been taking Tetrex (a tetracycline antibiotic) and using Retin A (tretinoin cream) at night.
 What should I do?

-Don't worry; it is unlikely you have done any harm.
-You should however stop both these treatments and see your doctor for advice.
+It’s unlikely you have done any harm but stop both these treatments and see your doctor for advice.
 The tetracycline antibiotics can affect growing teeth and bones if taken later on in pregnancy and should be stopped.
-It is strongly advised that all retinoid or vitamin A creams be stopped if pregnant or planning pregnancy.
+All retinoid or vitamin A creams should be stopped if pregnant or planning pregnancy.
 The antibiotic, erythromycin, is one of the more common acne treatments to be used during pregnancy.